 TransCanada has recently been selected by the Fort Hills Energy Limited Partnership (FHELP) to develop and operate the proposed Northern Courier Pipeline Project, which is fully contracted under a long-term agreement.
-The approximately 90-kilometre (56-mile) pipeline system will transport bitumen and diluent products between the Fort Hills mine and bitumen extraction facility and Suncor's East Tank Farm, located north of Fort McMurray, AB.
+The approximately 90-kilometre (56-mile) pipeline system will transport bitumen and diluent products between the Fort Hills mine and bitumen extraction facility and Suncor's East Tank Farm, located north of Fort McMurray, Alberta.

 The Northern Courier Pipeline project will complement TransCanada’s extensive experience in Northern Alberta.
 TransCanada currently operates 24,200 kilometres of natural gas pipelines across Alberta and 3,500 kilometres of crude oil pipelines through the operation of the Keystone Pipeline.
 Keystone has safely transported more than 280 million barrels of crude oil from Alberta to markets in the United States.
 Northern Courier Pipeline GP Ltd. will be a wholly-owned subsidiary of TransCanada.